diannedaian/61040-portfolio/assignments/assignment1.md

 A photo-driven catalog where each piece of jewelry can be uploaded with images, tags, and metadata (material, type, style).
 Jewelry owners gain a clear visual overview, reducing duplicate purchases and helping rediscover forgotten items.

 **2. Location Tagging**
 Each entry includes a field to document where the jewelry is physically stored (drawer, box, case).
-This reduces the wasted time that owners and their peers experience when trying to find specific pieces, directly addressing the “lost item” problem.
+This reduces the wasted time that owners and their peers experience when trying to find specific pieces, directly addressing the frustration jewelry owners have with misplacing items.

 **3. Robust Search & Filter**
 A smart search that lets users find jewelry by type, occasion, or even color/material.
 This empowers owners to quickly assemble outfits, helps friends/peers see what might be borrowed, and gives retailers insights into usage patterns if connected to commerce.